candycanetrain/Air2d2-StarWars/Questions.md

 3. check component hierarchy
 3/14/17
 1. const _nullUser => What is the Object.freezze for?
-3.15.17
+  -to render errors if you try to change things toplevel stuff 3.15.17
 1. Style questions, use {link} from react-router or buttons w/ onClick feature.
 Decision: use links and style with CSS
+2. gitignore md files
+2. modals
+3. bootstraps
+4. sass

 ##Plans: